MAED (Education Foundations) (EDF)

 Course is designed to provide students an overview of various exceptionalities/disabilities and educational implications.
 Issues such as inclusion, IDEA legislation, writing and implementing IEPs, positive behavioral supports, assessment, and teaching strategies are examined.
+10 hours of field experience required for LEAD students.
 Offered every fall and May.

 EDF 607 Research Methods 3 sem. hrs.

 An in-depth study of the rationale, dynamics, tools and techniques of research.
 Course includes skills in reviewing the literature, designing studies, and analyzing data.
-10 hours of field experience required.
 Offered every spring.

 EDF 620 Teaching and Learning 3 sem. hrs.

 Course examines research pertinent to effective teaching and learning.
 Selection of appropriate instructional behavior for specific learning settings and actual application of this knowledge are essentials of the course.
 Phenomena such as classroom climate, lesson planning, curriculum organization, and the need for creativity are studied and strategies devised to address these issues.
 Offered every fall and spring.

 EDF 621 Legal/Ethical Issues in Educ 3 sem. hrs.

 In this course, legal and ethical issues are explored using case studies and topic-centered approaches.
 The responsibilities and rights of all parties involved in the educational process - teachers, students, parents, school board members, administrators, and others - are addressed.
 Using consequentialist and non-consequentialist ethical theories as well as the concepts of ordered liberty, class members.
 Offered every fall and summer.

 EDF 622 Philosophy of Education 3 sem. hrs.